 Just like its smaller 19” version (already reviewed under carry-on section), Delsey Cruise Lite 29”, although hard-shelled, has 90/10 top lid opening typical of soft-shelled suitcases.

-Besides standard features like telescopic handle, TSA-approved lock, double-spinner wheels, top and side carry handles, this luggage has a built-in overweight indicator that alerts you when the weight of the suitcase exceeds 50 lbs (23 kg).
+Besides standard features like a telescopic handle, TSA-approved lock, double-spinner wheels, top and side carry handles, this luggage has a built-in overweight indicator that alerts you when the weight of the suitcase exceeds 50 lbs (23 kg).

-London Fog Knightsbridge 29” review
+London Fog Newcastle 28” review

-Spinner wheels, and multi-stage handle work smoothly.
+Spinner wheels and multi-stage handle work smoothly.
 Side, bottom and top carry handle make it easy to lift the suitcase when needed.

 My only complaint is that it doesn’t come with a built-in lock.
 However, this feature is easy to come around.
-You can simply purchase TSA-approved lock.
+You can simply purchase a TSA-approved lock.

 Kenneth Cole Reaction Out Of Bounds 28” review

 This suitcase is made of ABS and not polycarbonate.
-It’s widely-used material, but just a bit cheaper, and a notch less durable than polycarbonate.
+It’s widely-used material, but just a bit cheaper, and a notch-less durable than polycarbonate.

-However, this suitcase is well loved, and really one of the most popular suitcases on Amazon.
+However, this suitcase is well-loved, and really one of the most popular suitcases on Amazon.

 It comes in a variety of colours.
-It features telescopic handle, spinner wheels, top and side carry handles, and two interior compartments.
+It features a telescopic handle, spinner wheels, top and side carry handles, and two interior compartments.